 Poudre School District provides before and after school care for qualifying students at Title 1 schools and 21st Century Community Learning Center (CCLC) sites throughout the year with the PSD After 3 program.
-We also partner with BASE Camp and Boys & Girls Club of Larimer County for certain programs during the year and in the summer for Camp SOL.
+We also partner with AlphaBEST and Boys & Girls Club of Larimer County for certain programs during the year and in the summer for Camp SOL.
 Scholarships are available for qualifying students and families.

 Federal Programs (Title I)